-SEND Governor: Mrs Sharon Murray
+SEND Governor: Ashleigh Piper

-- Making sure that the necessary support is made for any child who attends the school who has SEND - Monitoring provision, standards and expenditure through regular reports to the Governing Body, meetings with the SENDCO, analysis of data and learning walks
+- Making sure that the necessary support is made for any child who attends the school who has SEND. - Monitoring provision, standards and expenditure through regular reports to the Governing Body, meeting with SENDCOs, analysis of data and learning walks.